Not Accepted Anywhere: Media coverage

-The Automatic made their television debut on 24 February 2006, performing "Raoul" on The Friday Night Project, becoming the first band to make a return performance on the show in August performing "Recover". on 24 February 2006 and again on 18 March on The Album Chart Show.
-The band appeared on Popworld multiple times, performing "Raoul", "Recover" and "Monster" - all on separate occasions, as well as being featured in a behind the scenes look at the music video for "Monster", trying out pig farming, and a behind the scenes look at the 2007 NME Tour.
+The Automatic made their television debut on 24 February 2006, performing "Raoul" on The Friday Night Project, becoming the first band to make a return performance on the show, performing "Recover" in August.
+They made an appearance on 18 March on The Album Chart Show.
+The band appeared on Popworld multiple times, performing "Raoul", "Recover" and "Monster" – all on separate occasions, as well as being featured in a behind the scenes look at the music video for "Monster", trying out pig farming, and a behind the scenes look at the 2007 NME Tour.

-On 18 March 2006 the band performed "Raoul" on The Album Chart Show, returning again weeks later performing "Recover".
-The band also appeared on Transmission, T4 On the Beach, Soccer AM, Never Mind The Buzzcocks, Fuse TV's The Vinnie Langdon Show and headlined Later with Jools Holland after Keane were unable to play.
-Festival performances from Reading and Leeds 2006 were Glastonbury Festival 2007 also shown on the BBC.
+The band also appeared on Transmission, T4 on the Beach, Soccer AM, Never Mind The Buzzcocks, Fuse TV's The Vinnie Langdon Show and headlined Later... with Jools Holland after Keane were unable to play.
+Festival performances from Reading and Leeds 2006 and Glastonbury Festival 2007 were also shown on the BBC.

 The band were asked to perform on GMTV on 21 July 2006 at around 9:00 am, having performed the night before at Carling Academy Bristol and being unhappy with the GMTV appearance the next day, James Frost stated that the band "decided to stay up all night after the gig".
 The performance resulted in James Frost and Alex Pennie destroying their rented equipment, diving into the drum kit, and getting undressed, whilst singer/bassist Rob Hawkins and drummer Iwan continued to mime along to "Monster".
-Pennie later explained "Frost was pretty drunk when we started Monster, and I'm easily led.
-Before we knew it I was standing in my boxer shorts in the GMTV garden and Frost had trashed all the equipment".
-During the incident a cameraman allegedly received a glancing injury from guitarist James Frost and threatened the band with legal action.
+Pennie later explained "Frost was pretty drunk when we started 'Monster', and I'm easily led.
+Before we knew it I was standing in my boxer shorts in the GMTV garden and Frost had trashed all the equipment."
+During the incident, a cameraman allegedly received a glancing injury from guitarist James Frost and threatened the band with legal action.
 This matter was later resolved.
-The band have stated that they doubt they will ever be asked back, although they have 'not been banned' by GMTV.
+The band stated that they doubted they will ever be asked back, although they had 'not been banned' by GMTV.

 The band appeared in radio session for Zane Lowe's BBC Radio 1 show on 22 February 2006 on, performing tracks in session.
 The band covered Kanye West's song "Gold Digger" in BBC Radio 1 Live Lounge in summer 2006.
 Their performance at the Lemon Grove in Exeter was also broadcast on Steve Lamacq's BBC 6 Music show on 3 October 2006.